Skip to content

 Green Lowther is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 600m of ascent and takes most walkers 4-6 hours.
 Terrain: Tarmac service road for most of the way — solid underfoot but tedious.

-Where do I park for Green Lowther?
+Where should I park to climb Green Lowther?

-When is the best time to climb Green Lowther?
+When should I climb Green Lowther?

 The standard good-weather months for Green Lowther are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.